aragon/lock-to-vote-plugin/TESTS.md

 ├── Given The plugin address has not been set yet
 │   ├── When Calling setPluginAddress with an address that does not support ILockToGovernBase │   │   └── It Should revert with InvalidPlugin
-│   ├── Given The pluginMode is Approval
-│   │   ├── When Calling setPluginAddress with a plugin that supports ILockToGovernBase but not ILockToApprove │   │   │   └── It Should revert with InvalidPlugin
-│   │   └── When Calling setPluginAddress with a valid Approval plugin │   │       └── It Should set the plugin address
 │   └── Given The pluginMode is Voting
 │       ├── When Calling setPluginAddress with a plugin that supports ILockToGovernBase but not ILockToVote │       │   └── It Should revert with InvalidPlugin